criticalml-uw/DeepMASH/README.md

 ### Option 2: Streamlit Dashboard
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://deepnash.streamlit.app/)

-The model has been implemented in Streamlit with functions of downloading the data template, uploading patient data as *.csv* files, and visualizing forecasted risk trajectories by DeepNASH.
+The model has been implemented in Streamlit with functions of downloading the data template, uploading patient data as *.csv* files, and visualizing the forecasted risk trajectories by DeepNASH.

 #